awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToInstance.md

 mysql>
 ```

-## Connecting with SSL \(encrypted\)<a name="USER_ConnectToInstanceSSL.CLI"></a>
+## Connecting from the MySQL command\-line client with SSL \(encrypted\)<a name="USER_ConnectToInstanceSSL.CLI"></a>

 Amazon RDS creates an SSL certificate for your DB instance when the instance is created\.
 If you enable SSL certificate verification, then the SSL certificate includes the DB instance endpoint as the Common Name \(CN\) for the SSL certificate to guard against spoofing attacks\.
 To connect to your DB instance using SSL, you can use native password authentication or IAM database authentication\.
 To connect to your DB instance using IAM database authentication, see [IAM database authentication for MySQL and PostgreSQL](UsingWithRDS.IAMDBAuth.md)\.
 To connect to your DB instance using native password authentication, you can follow these steps:

-**To connect to a DB instance with SSL using the MySQL client**
+**To connect to a DB instance with SSL using the MySQL command\-line client**

 1. Download a root certificate that works for all AWS Regions\.

    For information about downloading certificates, see [Using SSL/TLS to encrypt a connection to a DB instance](UsingWithRDS.SSL.md)\.

-1. Enter the following command at a command prompt to connect to a DB instance with SSL using the MySQL client\.
+1. Enter the following command at a command prompt to connect to a DB instance with SSL using the MySQL command\-line client\.
 For the \-h parameter, substitute the DNS name \(endpoint\) for your DB instance\.
 For the \-\-ssl\-ca parameter, substitute the SSL certificate file name as appropriate\.
 For the \-P parameter, substitute the port for your DB instance\.
 For the \-u parameter, substitute the user name of a valid database user, such as the master user\.
 Enter the master user password when prompted\.

    ```
-   mysql -h mysql–instance1.123456789012.us-east-1.rds.amazonaws.com --ssl-ca=rds-ca-2015-root.pem -P 3306 -u mymasteruser -p
+   mysql -h mysql–instance1.123456789012.us-east-1.rds.amazonaws.com --ssl-ca=global-bundle.pem -P 3306 -u mymasteruser -p
    ```

 1. You can require that the SSL connection verifies the DB instance endpoint against the endpoint in the SSL certificate\.